Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Proposed Method

-\textbf{Variance-Weighted Fusion.} We calculate the variance of azimuth angles at each scale, yielding $\sigma_A,...,\sigma_B,...,\sigma_C$ respectively.
-Those variances serve as weight coefficients in the summation process to compute the final implicit azimuth angles.
+\textbf{Variance-Weighted Fusion.} We calculate the variance of azimuth angles at each scale, yielding $\sigma_A$, \ldots, $\sigma_B$, \ldots, $\sigma_C$ respectively.
+Those variances serve as weight coefficients inthe summation process to compute the final implicit azimuthangles.
 The calculations are given by:

-where $\omega_i$ are the weight coefficients for the implicit azimuth angles at the scale $i$.
+where $\omega_i$ are the weight coefficients for the implicit azimuth angles at scale $i$.
 After obtaining the fused implicit azimuth angles $\phi^{out}_{im}$, we can use them and the zenith angles to construct the implicit normal vectors $\hat{n}_{im}$ as priors:

-Combining Eq.
-(4) and Eq.
-(5), we can derive the partial derivatives of height along the x and y directions as following:
+Combining Eq.~(\ref{eq4}) and Eq.~(\ref{eq5}), we can derive the partial derivatives of height along the $x$ and $y$ directions as follows:

-We first substitute Eq.
-(15) into Eq.
-(4).
+We first substitute Eq.~(\ref{eq15}) into Eq.~(\ref{eq4}).
 Then, the $z_x$ and $z_y$ are replaced by the finite difference gradient operators $\mathbf{D} = [\mathbf{D}_x, \mathbf{D}_y]^T$ applied to $z$, yielding the estimated normal vector $\hat{n}_{est}$:

 where $z_x = \mathbf{D}_x*z$ and $z_y = \mathbf{D}_y*z$.
-We adopt the weighting scheme from Smith et al, applying adaptive weights $\omega_{con}(x,y)$ to the convexity prior \cite{ref14}.
+We adopt the weighting scheme from Smith et al., applying adaptive weights $\omega_{con}(\mathbf{u})$ to the convexity prior~\cite{ref14}.
 These weights range from 0 to 1, with maximum values at boundary pixels and decaying exponentially toward the interior regions.

-Therefore, the optimization loss function for the MFCP constraint takes the form:
+Therefore, the optimisation loss function for the MFCP constraint takes the form:

 where the weighted terms enforce the alignment between the estimated normals $\hat{n}_{est}$ and the implicit normals $\hat{n}_{im}$.